saboyle/qt-python-probability-space-visualisation/README.md

     A colour map linked to timed update, updating the visualization in near real time showing shifting probabilities.

-##  Version 3 - async visualization (heatmap)
+##  Version 3 - Numpy (Poisson) derived Probability space

-    As version 2 but connected to message queue async feed.
+    Refactoring of Probability Space using Numpy / SciPy to calculate probability distribution.

+## Version 4 - Numpy (Poisson) with simulated probability movements

+    As version 3 with basic simulation of probabilty movements to explore animation & GUI updates.